The World’s Safest Battery Container

 As A Lead Acid Battery Storage Container

-The figure below shows UNISEG’s BTS Container in the front load configuration and its features that make it ideal as used car battery storage container and lead acid battery container;
+The figure below shows UNISEG’s BTS Container in the front load configuration and its features that make it ideal as a used car battery storage container and lead acid battery container;

 As pictured below, close the container, to prevent it filling with rainwater when stored outdoors.